Willie169/Android-Non-Root/README.md

     - Set second (below) **VPN DNS** as `149.112.112.112`.
     - Set where to validate the internet connection in **Validate at** if you want, `www.f-droid.org` for example.
 - Set other things if you want.
 - Block unwanted trackers.
-Note that if you export settings and import it on another device, blocklist won't be able to be configured as that in the previous device.
+- **Note**: If you export settings and import it on another device, the blocklist won't be able to be configured as that in the previous device.
-- You can apply some of the above settings with the `.xml` below (assuming configuration of **Invizible Pro** is as in this guide), but you have to configure other settings and check everything yourself because things may vary from case to case.
+- You can apply some of the above settings with the `.xml` below (assuming the configuration of **Invizible Pro** is as in this guide), but you have to configure other settings and check everything yourself because things may vary from case to case.
 Copy it and store it in a `.xml` file.
 Go to **Settings > Backup > Import settings** to import this file.
     ```
     <?xml version='1.0' encoding='UTF-8' standalone='yes' ?>
     <trackercontrol>